Women's football in Brazil: History

-The best players, such as Marta and Cristiane, were accidentally discovered and directly invited to play in the Brazil national team.
-In recent years, the national team contested World Cup finals and Olympics gold medals, increasing the popularity of TV broadcasts for those tournaments.
+The best players, such as Marta and Cristiane, were discovered and directly invited to play for the Brazilian national team.
+In recent years, the national team has contested World Cup finals and Olympics gold medals, increasing the popularity of TV broadcasts for those tournaments.
 However, this was not sufficient to stimulate the footballing culture among women who prefer to support men's football over women's.
 Brazil has developed a major rivalry with the United States women's national soccer team.

-In 2014 FIFA World Cup held in their nation, Brazilian men's team had made a serious disappointment after only gaining fourth place.
-This created a huge support for the women's team with hopes that they could gain the title in the women's tournament of 2015 FIFA Women's World Cup, although Brazil failed to advance from the round of 16.
+In the 2014 FIFA World Cup, the Brazilian men's team only made fourth place.
+This led to support for the women's team, with hopes that they could win the 2015 FIFA Women's World Cup.
+However, the women's team failed to advance past the first round of the knockout stage.

 From 2020, Brazilian female footballers will receive equal pay, a major step in the development of women's football in the nation.